trade-copilot/ape-ai-docs/Features/Feed/daily-summary.md

 ### 2. Personalized
 - Mentions stocks you care about
-- Adapted to your persona
+- Adapted to your companion
 - Relevant to your strategy
 - Not generic market news